Azure-Samples/azure-messaging-replication-dotnet/functions/code/EventHubMerge/README.md

 locally](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local),
 but with the messaging services in the cloud.

-Using the Azure Functions tools, the simplest way to deploy the application is to run the Core Function Tools CLI trool from ther project directory:
+Using the Azure Functions tools, the simplest way to deploy the application is to run the Core Function Tools CLI tool from the project directory:

 ```azurecli
 func azure functionapp publish "merge-example-weu" --force